prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAPIErrorBudgetBurn.md

+---
+title: Kube API Error Budget Burn
+weight: 20
+---

 # KubeAPIErrorBudgetBurn

 ## Impact

-The overall availability of your Kubernetes cluster isn't guaranteed anymore.
+The overall availability of your Kubernetes cluster isn't guaranteed any more.
 There may be **too many errors** returned by the APIServer and/or **responses take too long** for guarantee proper reconciliation.

 **This is always important; the only deciding factor is how urgent it is at the current rate**